 I can remember being in awe of people who had gone for a long time alcohol-free.
 I never thought I’d do it.
 In fact, to be truthful I didn’t think I COULD do it.
 I’d tried to reduce, moderate, change the drink in my glass, go a month without and start again.
 When I drank

-There is a very good reason that after over three years alcohol-free I still blog about sobriety most days.
+There is a very good reason that after over four years sober I still blog in my community most days.
 I’m going to do whatever it takes to hold onto my freedom because alcohol addiction is serious business.
-The risk of relapse is high even after years of sobriety, but I believe the key is to
+The risk of relapse is high even after years of sobriety, but I believe the key is

 I live in a very small town, and like all small towns we have a town drunk.
 He’s a guy who does odd jobs around the village all day, and can be seen staggering drunk at the gas station at closing time.
 The gas station has a little coffee bar and you can also buy